openwallet-foundation/credo-ts-ext/packages/react-hooks/README.md

-# Aries Framework Hooks
+# React Hooks for Aries Framework JavaScript

-This package exposes useful hooks that allow you to easily interact with AFJ.
+This package exposes useful React hooks that allow you to easily interact with AFJ.

 Everything exported from Hooks: